feather-rs/feather/docs/architecture.md

 This struct contains the `World` (blocks) and the `Ecs` (entities).
 It also provides methods for common tasks, like "spawn entity" or "remove entity" or "get block."

+Note that entities in the ECS correspond either to Minecraft entities, like players or zombies, or to internal entities like the "console entity."
+In general, you don't have to worry about this distinction.

 ### Crate Structure

 Feather is a complex codebase with multiple components.
 To improve modularity and reusability, we've